 The Apostles Doctrine

 What is the church and who are Christians?
-There are many answers being given, and many answers have been given over the many years.
-But, according to Dr. Martyn Lloyd-Jones if we are to know what the church is and what its mission is, we must look to the church in Acts 2:40–42.
-There we see the church as a community of born-again spirit empowered believers who boldly proclaim the Gospel of Jesus Christ to a broken and sinful world.
-The church committed itself to the teaching of preaching of the apostles and the word of God.
-The church of Acts was far more than a social gathering, but it was the power of God manifest on earth through the work of his Spirit.
-The early church did not grow by attracting people by appealing to man’s carnal desire, but though the power of the Gospel.
-It is this Gospel that the church is tasked with guarding and proclaiming.
-It is this glorious Gospel that can transform the lives of those around us.
-If the church today and beyond is to be a faithful servant of Jesus Christ, and if the church is to be a faithful steward of his Gospel, it must commit itself to the teaching and works of the apostles as found in God’s word.
+According to Dr. Martyn Lloyd-Jones, to know what the church is and understand its mission, he recommends looking to the church in Acts 2:40–42.
+There the church is a community of born again, spirit-empowered believers who boldly proclaim the gospel of Jesus Christ to a broken and sinful world.
+The church committed itself to the teaching and preaching of the apostles’ doctrine and the fellowship.
+The church of Acts was far more than a social gathering, but it was the power of God, manifested on earth through the work of His Spirit.
+The early church did not grow by attracting people by appealing to humanity’s carnal desire, but though the power of the gospel.
+It is this gospel that the church is tasked with guarding and proclaiming.
+It is this glorious gospel that can transform the lives of those around us.
+If the church today and beyond is to be a faithful servant of Jesus Christ, and if the church is to be a faithful steward of His gospel, it must commit itself to the teaching and works of the apostles as found in God’s word.